Navigating through Covid-19

 It requires a country’s best capabilities, including mapping the social contract, revising public policy strategies and deploying state-of-the-art tools such as the Crisis Resilience Index© (CRI), scenario planning and the WSP-Navigator™ presented in this paper.

-Leadership is crucial to gauge the severity of the challenge, anticipate different scenarios, mobilise resources, design the best policy responses, and bring together policymakers, business and society act decisively beyond the current crisis.
+Leadership is crucial to gauge the severity of the challenge, anticipate different scenarios, mobilize resources, design the best policy responses, and bring together policymakers, business and society act decisively beyond the current crisis.

 Ultimately the shock of COVID-19 should be used to strengthen country systems such as healthcare and build further resilience for the future.